SAP/open-ux-tools/.changeset/breezy-islands-serve.md

 '@sap-ux/launch-config': patch
 ---

-Renamed the skipLiveScript parameter to skipLiveConfig for better clarity in describing the purpose of skipping live configuration.
+Renamed the skipLiveScript parameter to addLiveConfig to add live configuration if enabled.